 Image Steganography

-I first heard about steganography from youtuber/streamer Thor "Pirate Software" and was just interested about how it worked.
+I first heard about steganography from YouTuber/streamer Thor "Pirate Software" and was immediately interested in how it worked.

-After reading about the topic it seemed very straightforwards and easy to do so I decided to create a small project to try it out myself.
+After reading about the topic, it seemed straightforward and easy to understand, so I decided to create a small project to try it out myself.

-The project takes two input files: a cover image where there the secret image will be hidden inside of and a secret image that we want to hide inside the cover image.
+The project takes two input files: a cover image, where the secret image will be hidden, and a secret image that we want to hide inside the cover image.

-The project works by taking taking the least 2 significant bits for each color channel in the cover image.
+The project works by modifying the least two significant bits for each color channel in the cover image.

-This means we get 6 bits of available storage per pixel in the cover image.
+This provides 6 bits of available storage per pixel in the cover image.

-Then, the project calculate the total number of bits to required to store the secret image.
+Next, the project calculates the total number of bits required to store the secret image.

-If the number of bits required exceeds the number available the script will automatically try and reduce the amount required to store the secret image.
+If the number of required bits exceeds the available capacity, the script automatically attempts to reduce the size of the secret image to fit within the cover image.

 It does this in three main ways:

-The project will keep trying these methods until the image is small enough to store inside the cover image.
+The project continues to apply these methods until the secret image is small enough to store within the cover image.

-Finally the project copies the data into the least significant bits in the cover image and outputs a new image file with all of the data.
+Finally, the data is embedded into the least significant bits of the cover image, and a new image file is generated with the encoded data.

 You can then use the project to decode the secret image by passing in the encoded image.

-All information such as original image size and number of bits stored is saved within the encoded image and there is a number of initial header bits that are reserved to store this information.
+All necessary information, such as the original image size and the number of bits used, is stored within the encoded image.

-Below you can see some images of the images used while testing the project.
-On the left there are the original cover and secret images.
-On the right are the encoded and decoded secret images.
+Below, you can see examples of the images used while testing the project.
+On the left are the original cover and secret images, and on the right are the encoded image and the decoded secret image.

 No one likes to wait for things to load.
-One of my main goals when creating anything is to make it fast.
-Whether that means making something load faster or just work without making your computer sound like a jumbo jet
+One of my primary goals when creating anything is to make it fast.
+Whether that means improving load times or ensuring smooth performance without making your computer sound like a jumbo jet

 taking off, I aim to optimize my code to deliver the best user experience.